Check (chess)

-Many variations of chess feature check, such as the traditional chess games shogi, xiangqi, and janggi.

 Overview

-A check is the result of a move that places the opposing king under an immediate threat of capture by one (or occasionally two) of the player's pieces.
+A check is the result of a move that places the opposing king under an immediate threat of capture by one (or, in rare cases, two) of the player's pieces.
 Making a move that checks is sometimes called "giving check".
 Even if a piece is pinned against the player's own king, it may still give check.
 For example, in the diagrammed position, White has just played Be4+, simultaneously giving check and blocking the check from Black's rook.
 Black must now address the check; the fact that the bishop cannot legally move is irrelevant.
 If the king is in check and the checked player has no legal move to get out of check, the king is checkmated and the player loses.

 Under the standard rules of chess, a player may not make any move that places or leaves their king in check.
 A player may move the king, capture the threatening piece, or block the check with another piece.
 A king cannot itself directly check the opposing king, since this would place the first king in check as well.
-A move of the king could expose the opposing king to a discovered check by another piece, however.
+A move of the king could expose the opposing king to a discovered check (and, rarely, checkmate) by another piece, however.

 In fast chess, depending on the rules in effect, placing or leaving one's king in check may result in immediate loss of the game.
+If it does not, then the move is simply undone, and the other player usually receives extra time as a penalty to the player who failed to notice the check.

 Getting out of check

-There may be up to three ways to get a king out of a single check:
+There may be up to three ways to get a king out of a single check (check delivered by just one enemy piece):

-Capturing the checking piece.
-This is done with either the king or another piece.
-If the checking piece is adjacent to the king, the king can capture the piece if the king does not move into a new check (i.e. if the piece is not protected by another enemy piece).
-Likewise, a piece that is pinned to the king cannot capture the checking piece since such a move would uncover a check to the king.